SkafteNicki/dtu_mlops/projects.md

     * Try fine-tuning a pre-trained model.
 This is often much faster than training a model from scratch.

+!!! tip "Deployment"

+    * When getting around to deployment always start out by running your application locally first, then run it locally inside a docker container and then finally try to deploy it in the cloud.
+This way you can catch errors early and not waste time on debugging cloud deployment issues.

 ## Project checklist

 Please note that all the lists are *exhaustive* meaning that I do not expect you to have completed very